Site Settings – Members

 Summary:

-In this article, you’ll learn how to define and use white labeling emails.
+In this article, you’ll learn how to set up and use custom email addresses.

-1. To get started with white labeling emails, click on the profile menu (your avatar) and go to Site Settings.
+1. To get started with white labeling emails, click on the user menu and go to Site Settings.

 3. Scroll down to the Custom outbound email section and click on the Add new email address button.